-Overview of Curricular Offerings for 11th and 12th Grades
+Overview of Curricular Offerings for High School Students

-The Polytech is unique opportunity for students in grades 11 and 12 to participate in customized instruction, community-college-based workforce education, and comprehensive case management services.
-Polytech graduates can earn a high school diploma, college credits, industry certificate, and work experience simultaneously, allowing for a seamless transition to adulthood, more college, and a successful career.
+The Polytech is unique opportunity for students in grades 10-12 to participate in customized instruction, community-college-based workforce education classes, and comprehensive advising and support.
+Polytech graduates can earn a high school diploma, college credits, industry certificate, and work experience all at the same time, allowing for a seamless transition to college, career, and adulthood.

 Below is an overview of high school level courses offered at The Polytech campus.
 Additional workforce education and college-level courses are available for students who are approved to attend courses at community college campuses.